 To make mud stickier and more realistic:

-In the game's installation folder, extract file media.xml from Media.zip and change the value SubstanceFriction in the mud section from 2.2 to 1.8, save the file and copy back to the zip.
+In the game's installation folder, extract the file media.xml from Media.zip and change the value as follows, then put it back into the zip file:

 <Mud> <Substance FullPushDepth="0.9" LinResistance="1.8" PushResistance="36.0" SubstanceFriction="0.3" /> </Mud>

-Keep in mind mods and a few of the DLC vehicles have their own wheel friction settings that will override these.
-I recommend to remove those custom values and go with the template values instead.
+Keep in mind mods typically have their own wheel friction values that will override these, and they are often too high.
+I recommend to remove them and go with the template values instead.
 See one of the stock wheel xmls (in classes\wheels in media.zip) for an example of what it should look like.